Death of Mallory Beach

-At approximately 2:20 a.m. on February 24, 2019, Paul Terry Murdaugh crashed his family boat into the Archers Creek Bridge in Beaufort, South Carolina.
+At approximately 2:17 a.m. on Sunday, February 24, 2019, Paul Terry Murdaugh crashed his family boat into the Archers Creek Bridge in Beaufort, South Carolina.
 On board the boat at the time of the accident were Mallory Beach and several other teenagers.
-Beach was killed in the accident and Murdaugh was charged in relation to the accident.
+Beach was killed in the accident, and Murdaugh was charged with three felony counts of boating under the influence, including causing the death of Mallory Beach, and seriously injuring two other passengers.

-Paul was murdered along with his mother in 2021, and his father, Alex Murdaugh was found guilty of their murders on March 3, 2023.
+Paul was murdered along with his mother in 2021 by his father.
+Alex Murdaugh was found guilty on all four counts related to their murders on March 3, 2023.

 Mallory Beach

 Mallory Madison Beach was born to Phillip Harley and Renee Searson Beach on April 18, 1999, in Walterboro, South Carolina.
 She was a Wade Hampton High School graduate.
 At the time of her death, the 19-year-old was attending college and working at a clothing store.

 Accident

 Paul Murdaugh purchased alcohol in the hours before the accident at a convenience store in Ridgeland, South Carolina using his brother's ID.
-Three couples, including Beach and her boyfriend and Murdaugh and his former girlfriend, met at Murdaugh's grandfather's Chechesee River house and boarded a center console boat to travel to an oyster roast.
-At 1 a.m., during the return trip, they stopped at a dockside bar in Beaufort where Murdaugh and another passenger drank shots.
+Three couples, including Beach and her boyfriend, and Murdaugh and his girlfriend Morgan Doughty, met at Murdaugh's grandfather's Chechesee River house and boarded a center console boat to travel to an oyster roast.

+At 1 a.m., during the return trip, they stopped at a dockside bar in Beaufort where Murdaugh and another passenger, Connor Cook, drank shots.
 Murdaugh began behaving erratically, and while other passengers asked him to allow someone else to drive the boat, he refused.
-At 2:20 a.m. the boat hit a piling on the bridge to Parris Island.
+Murdaugh reportedly shoved, spat on, and slapped his then-girlfriend just prior to the crash.
+At 2:17 a.m. the boat hit a piling on the bridge to Parris Island.